10,95 €

 To a deeply divided, despondent world, the Bible speaks today about the human condition and destiny by pointing us to Jesus Christ, the true human, the image of God.

-Ian Payne's conviction is that the most important answer to the question of humanity is God's.
-He expounds a range of Old and New Testament passages and examines a wide range of issues in being human today.
-This biblical theology shows that hope and meaning for humans are found in remembering and trusting God's gift and goal.
+Ian Payne's conviction is that the most important answer to the question of humanity is God.
+He expounds a comprehensive selection of Old and New Testament passages and examines a range of issues in being human today.

 Part 1: Created in the image of God Part 2: Image of God renewed in Christ Part 3: Issues in being human